nilaysriv/Arch-Install/README.md

 # setup sudo for group "wheel" using the root password - must use "EDITOR=nano visudo" command
-EDITOR=nano visudo
-# Search for "#%wheel ALL=(ALL) ALL" and uncomment that line and add this line "Defaults rootpw" below so it
+EDITOR=nano visudo 	//Search for "#%wheel ALL=(ALL) ALL" and uncomment that line and add this line "Defaults rootpw" below so it

 # Desktop Environment
 pacman -S xorg-server lightdm lightdm-gtk-greeter lightdm-gtk-greeter-settings xfce4 xfce4-goodies networkmanager gufw bluez alsa-utils bluez-utils pulseaudio-bluetooth ttf-dejavu ttf-opensans ttf-liberation noto-fonts noto-fonts-emoji ntfs-3g gnome-disk-utility gnome-system-monitor reflector neofetch blueman xorg-xrandr